Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Seasonal Changes

-• Winter: Reduce portions by 30%.
-They naturally eat less.
+• Winter: Reduce portions if appetite naturally drops.

 • Spring: Increase back to normal gradually.